the-coding-school/the-cs/README.md

 ### Paypal
 * Paypal is used as the donation payment service.
 It is referenced in `src/views/DonationsPanel/DonationButton.js` in which the `value` property of the `<input name='hosted_button_id'>` refers to which donation endpoint to redirect to.
 Lisa has access to the TCS Paypal account and can grant access permissions to others at her discretion.

+### MailChimp
+* MailChimp will be used as the mailing list service.
+Once it's set up, there will be a form that allows users to enter their emails in order to subscribe to The Coding School mailing list.
+Lisa has access to the TCS MailChimp account and can grant access permissions to others at her discretion.

 ---

 ## Project Details